KellyBrianMurimi/Password-cli-project/README.md

 python -m app.cli list-users
 Expected output:
 Users:
-- ID: 3 | alice (alice@example.com)
+- ID: 1 | kellybrian (kellybrianmurimi@gmail.com)
-- ID: 5 | victor (victor@example.com)
+- ID: 2 | alice (alice@example.com)

-3. List accounts for a user by user ID python -m app.cli list-accounts 3
+3. List accounts for a user by user ID python -m app.cli list-accounts 2
 Expected output:
-Accounts for user ID 3:
+Accounts for alice:
-- Account ID: 7 | Example Account
-- Account ID: 8 | Another Account
+- ID: 1 | Site: alice | Username: alicegithub

-4. Add a password to an account (prompts securely) python -m app.cli add-password 7
+4. Add a password to an account (prompts securely) python -m app.cli add-password 1
 You will be prompted securely to enter a password or leave blank for auto-generation.

-5. Update a password for an account (prompts securely) python -m app.cli update-password 7
+5. Update a password for an account (prompts securely) python -m app.cli update-password 1
 You will be prompted securely to enter a new password or leave blank for auto-generation.

-6. Get decrypted password for an account python -m app.cli get-password 7
+6. Get decrypted password for an account python -m app.cli get-password 1
 Expected output:
 Decrypted password for account ID 7: mySecret123!